Rainy Saturday forecast — tackle it with these activities - News Break

 Catch a movie: Not feeling the need to go all-out?
 A movie or other indoor entertainment can be a great down-day activity, letting you relax and be ready to seize the day when the clouds finally decide to part.

-Along with rain Saturday, here’s the rest of the four-day forecast for Longville:
+Along with rain Saturday, here’s the rest of the four-day forecast for Mineral:

 Saturday, May 29